dininni8319/angular-password-generator/README.md

 # PasswordGenerator

 ## Overview

-Application that allows you to generate a random password.
-You can also select the strength by choosing different options.
+A simple password generator written in JavaScript.
+The program generates a random length of alphanumeric characters.
 Enjoy the live demo at: https://angular-password-generator-sage.vercel.app

 ## Development server